Emma Broderick

 Joan Lander

-Hoʻomau Nā Maka o ka ʻĀina • Project Director
+Hoʻomau Nā Maka o ka ʻĀina • Program Director

 From 1981 to 2014, Joan Lander and Puhipau as Nā Maka o ka ‘Āina (NMOKA), an independent production team, co-produced nearly 100 documentary and educational programs about the land and people of Hawai‘i and the Pacific.
 Giving voice and face to traditional and contemporary Hawaiian culture, history, language, art, music, environment and the politics of independence and sovereignty, NMOKA’s films have been seen on PBS, Hawai‘i public and commercial television stations, public access cable channels, and broadcast/cable networks and at film festivals locally and abroad.
 In 2006, NMOKA began efforts to digitize and catalog their moving image archive of over 8,000 video tapes, including edited programs and unedited footage.
 With the passing of Puhipau in 2016, Joan Lander became the sole proprietor of the video collection, an important cultural resource for present and future generations.
 Like TV networks, libraries and filmmakers across the world, Joan is trying to save their moving image archive.
 In 2020, NMOKA partnered with Pu’uhonua Society to create the Nā Maka o ka ʻĀina Preservation Initiative to make accessible to the community NMOKA’s tapes and associated materials, including video footage from 1974-1981 when Joan produced for Videolani, Videololo and Videololo II.